ryan-mcclue/ryan-mcclue/src/knowledge.md

 ## Common
 (sign 1bit)-(exponent 8bits)-(significand/mantissa 23bits)
 1 *     2² *      0.1234
+introducing negatives we effectively remove one bit numbers represented in twos complement to handle addition/subtraction of negatives and positives. not because of representation, e.g. sign bit would work fine when saying complement, it's with respect to negative number handling: ones ➞ invert all bits in positive number to get negative. therefore have -0 twos ➞ adding a positive and its negative will get a 2 in each place. think about the MSB as the negative place, hence why -1 is all 1s

+As floats are an approximation, when comparing to 0.0f (say for a denominator check) or negative (say for a square root) use a tolerance/epsilon less-than/greater-than check.
+In fact whenever dividing should always ask oneself "can the value be zero?"
+To be clear about float to int casting, use a macro like truncate/round (think about what if uneven divide) Due to mixed integer and float arithmetic going to float, calculate integer percentages `val * 100 / total` There is no need to overload the division operator as can do `(* 1.0f / val)`

+Voltage is difference between two points.
+Ground is reference voltage (as in say a CPU, there is no literal ground)

+struct padding largest value wants to be on a byte boundary that is divisible by itself trailing members may have padding also to ensure consecutive structs in array are aligned as well

+zero-copy just means less copys, e.g. DMA or direct to peripheral etc.

+A bootloader can also validate code.
+Really only use on-board bootloader if built into silicon for extremely resource constrained.
+At a minimum, OTA bundle include version, hash (no corruption), signature

 Software breakpoint requires modification of code to insert breakpoint instruction

-Goodhart's law (when a measure becomes target, fails to be useful as neglect other things) Dunning-Kruger effect (over confident from lack of experience)
+Goodhart's law (when a measure becomes target, fails to be useful as neglect other things) Dunning-Kruger effect (over confident from lack of experience) amdahls law gives the time taken for execution given a number of cogives the time taken for execution given a number of cores. for this formula (indeed any formula) we can obtain some property by seeing as function parameter approaches infinity. in this case, the parallelising part drops out. brooks law says that simply adding more people to a problem does not necessarily make it faster. if requires great deal of coordination/communication actually slows down.

 Schematics useful for looking into electrical diagrams of board components, e.g. mcu pins that are pull-up (will read 1 by default),